gramineproject/graphene/Documentation/pal/host-abi.rst

 Graphene control block
 ^^^^^^^^^^^^^^^^^^^^^^

-The control block in Graphene is a structure that provides static information about the current process and its host.
-It is also a dynamic symbol that will be linked by the library OS and resolved at runtime.
-Sometimes, for the flexibility or the convenience of the dynamic resolution, the address of the control block may be resolved by a function (:func:`pal_control_addr()`).
+The control block in Graphene is a structure that provides static immutable information about the current process and its host.
+The address of the control block is resolved via :func:`DkGetPalControl()` and can be memorized in a global variable for ease of use.

 The fields of the Graphene control block are defined as follows: